Awesome-XV/Aster/README.md

-A beta game website that is developing Aster
+Aster is a beta website